debops/debops/docs/pki-realms.rst

    }

 This configuration explains where each certificate is used, but this is not sufficient to enable HTTPS for the webserver.
-Refer to the ``nginx`` documentation for the rest of the required configuration options.
+Refer to the :program:`nginx` documentation for the rest of the required configuration options.

 If you use the ``debops.nginx`` Ansible role provided with the project, it has